 Agates contain quartz but the quartz inside agates is not just ordinary quartz.
 It’s microcrystalline quartz (tiny crystals of quartz that can only be viewed with a microscope) and it’s a part of the chalcedony that makes up the agate (chalcedony also contains an element called moganite).
 Agates contain both chalcedony and pure quartz.

-TIP: You already know everything about agates.
-I think it is time to find some coll agate now.
-But do you know where?
-If not, don’t be afraid, I wrote a useful guide with all the important locations with agates in the USA and also Europe and other countries around the world.
+TIP: Do you know where to find agate?
+I wrote a useful guide with all the important locations with agates in the USA and also Europe and other countries around the world.
 Feel free to read it here: